mttcmrn/tha-lab_CICP-MOD5B/lab4.md

-This concludes the lab exercise.
+This concludes the lab exercise, continue to lab 5.